veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

 # Overview
 This Veracity API's enable data providers and consumers to interact with veracity programatically.
+There are 3 main Veracity API.

+- Data API - The Veracity Data Platform DataAPI is an API where developers and applications can get information on data containers.
+- Provisioning API - The Veracity Data Platform ProvisioningAPI is an API where developers and applications can create data containers.
+- Metadata API - The Veracity Data Platform MetadataAPI is an API where the developers can add and modify the metadata assosiated with containers and data in the platform.

 # API Reference
-- Some reference...
+This document will provide you with everything you will need to get going with the Veracity API, but for further reference, you may visit [https://api-portal.dnvgl.com/](https://api-portal.dnvgl.com/).

 # Tutorial